cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

 0. Prerequisites

-    * You are logged in to the management node as a devops user
+    * You are logged in to the management node as a devops user.
-    * You have installed the devops tools according the site-specific documentation
+    * You have installed the devops tools according the site-specific documentation.

 1. Invoke the `orgadmin` script to create a fictional user and JVO, supplying your own email address for confirmation::